kenmcgarry/ComplexNetworks/R/README.md

 `complex_networks_functions.R` contains the workhorse functions and loads in R libraries.

+`GO_slim_functions.R` I have modified the goslim functions to be more generic and not be hard coded for a specific obo file.

 `complex_networks_reviewers.R` The reviewers had suggested several improvements, we implemented these in full so best to examine this file at some point.

 `complex_networks_plots.R` produces plots that appear in the paper.